5 ways Employers can Support Employees Returning to the Office

-LinkedIn data shows most UK employers stated they will be returning to the office within the next 6 months.
-With the majority adopting some form of hybrid working, following the ease of lockdown restrictions.
+LinkedIn data shows most UK employers are returning to the office.
+With the majority adopting some form of hybrid working.

-Most employees are looking forward to the socialisation and collaboration aspects of returning to the office.
+Most employees enjoy the socialisation and collaboration aspects found working in the office.
 However, there are significant generational divides when it comes to the importance of meetings and career progression.

-If you are planning a return to the office, it’s important you take the welfare of your employees seriously.
+If you are planning a return to the office/have returned to the office, it’s important you take the welfare of your employees seriously.
 We have put together 5 top tips for employers to follow to ease their employees back into the physical workplace:

 #1 Speak to your employees